-Storms, sometimes 2,000 miles across, are fast moving and frequent.
+Storms, sometimes 3,000 kilometers (1864 miles) across, are fast moving and frequent.
 Average wind speeds are the highest of anywhere on Earth, stirring up a riotous sea state, to say the least, and the water temperature hovers only several degrees above freezing.
 Below the surface, the Antarctic Circumpolar Current moves 100 to 150 million cubic meters of water per second (the Amazon River, the largest river in the world, discharges only around 209,000 cubic meters per second), and hazards like icebergs, whales, and other unknown debris are plenty.

 To make matters worse, the ocean is shrouded in darkness for three months of the year.
 Southern Ocean conditions make exploration challenging for even the largest and sturdiest of ships.

 HMNZS Wellington weathers a storm during sea trials in the Southern Ocean.

 So, can a seven-meter (23-foot) saildrone do it?

 The short answer: We don’t know.

 But NASA didn’t know if they could land on the moon either—until they did it.